Energy Efficiency Grant Schemes

 Renewable Heat Incentive

-The Domestic RHI is now closed to new applicants (01 April 2022), and is being replaced by the Boiler Upgrade Scheme (BUS).
+The Domestic RHI closed to applicants in 2022 and was replaced by the Boiler Upgrade Scheme (BUS).

 If you are already accredited for Domestic RHI, the support for accredited installations will not be affected by this closure, providing you continue to meet all your ongoing obligations under the scheme rules.
 The Duration of your RHI payments will remain the same and will be in line with your date of accreditation.